-Dealing with underperforming employees need not be difficult if you have a solid intervention plan.
+Dealing with underperforming employees need not be difficult, but you need a solid intervention plan.
 Thankfully, if you have a good rapport with your team and a culture of open and honest feedback, the difficulty is lessened considerably.

-Don’t just ignore it: If underperformance is allowed to fester, it’ll worsen.
-It’s extremely unlikely an underperforming employee will self-correct their own performance.
+Don’t just ignore it: If underperformance is allowed to fester, it’ll worsen because it's extremely unlikely an underperforming employee will self-correct their own performance.
 They’ll need your guidance to get them back on track.

 Honesty: It might feel like you should sugar-coat things to be nice, but being absolutely honest about the issue and what could be improved as early as possible is critical.